Memitaru/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+.forEach - Calls a function on each element in the array.

+.map - Returns a new array of the return values of calling the function on each element of the array.

 2. What is the difference between a function and a method?

+A method is a function that is a property of an object.

 3. What is closure?

+It's a feature of JavaScript where nested functions can access variables in the outer functions.

 4. Describe the four rules of the 'this' keyword.

+Window Binding - In the global scope 'this' will be the window.

+Implicit Binding - When you call a function using an object then a dot 'this' will be the object.

+Explicit Binding - Using .call or .apply allows you to explicitly define 'this' instead of using the default.

+New binding - When using a constructor function to create a new object 'this' will be equal to the new object created.

 5. Why do we need super() in an extended class?